janpetzold/prince2-foundation-summary/foundation-summary.md

 - Quality Planning: identifying the products to control, writing a product description for them (quality criteria, assessment, methods, acceptance procedures, responsibilities for people)
 - Quality control: implement and track quality methods
 - Quality assurance: focus on quality in the **organization**, independent review, complies to company standards, quality processes are in place
-- project assurance: inside the PMT, duty of the Project Board, related to the project
+- project assurance: inside the PMT, duty of the PB (will delegate to make sure project runs smoothly regarding performance in user, supplier and business areas

 #### Quality planning #####
 - agree on acceptance criteria with Project Board